SendiAp/Remaining/README.md

-## I saw a documentary on TV last night about how they put ships together.
-It was rivetting.
+## I got an A on my origami assignment when I turned my paper into my teacher